juliopezua/session-6/README.md

     <div ng-view></div>
 </article>
 ```

-The $route service is usually used in conjunction with the ngView directive.
-The role of the ngView directive is to include the view template for the current route into the layout template.
+Routing is usually used in conjunction with ngView - a directive that complements the $route service by including the rendered template of the current route into the main layout.
+The ngView directive includes the view template for the current route into the layout template.

+Here we see nothing when we click on a recipe.
+That is because there is no defined view associated with the detail route.

-Note that the config file makes provision for a recipe-detail template.
+The config file makes provision for a recipe-detail template.
 We will create that now.

 ###Creating the Recipe Details Component

-Create a `recipe-detail` directory in app.
+Create a `recipe-detail` directory in the app folder.

-Create stubs for recipe details in a new `recipe-detail` directory:
+Create stubs for recipe details in the new `recipe-detail` directory:

 `recipe-detail/recipe-detail.module.js`: